How to Move a Shed Without Breaking a Sweat

 Site Selection and Preparation

-Choose an appropriate location: Consider sun exposure, drainage, and accessibility.
+Choose an appropriate location: Take into account factors such as sunlight exposure, drainage, and ease of access.

-Prepare the foundation: Whether it’s a concrete slab or gravel, ensure the foundation is level and sturdy.
+Prepare the foundation: Whether opting for a concrete slab or gravel, ensure that the foundation is level and capable of supporting the shed.

 Step 4: Lifting the Shed